 In Continuism, this step is crucial.
 The philosophy is fundamentally about self-authorship.
 Not dictating how one should live their lives but simply giving a framework or map for them to govern themselves.
 The natal chart only offers a symbolic map; the user chooses whether it is accurate, if they accept it, and how they wish to navigate it.

-Humans maintain psychological stability and identity continuity through a coherent narrative bridging the conscious and subconscious minds.
-Memories are a narrative tool our mind uses to help us make sense of the past within our lives and create scaffolding for the symbolism and meaning we project onto them.
-If memory is a house, our conscious mind decorates it with the aesthetic elements and symbolism from the subconscious.
+Memories are a narrative tool our conscious mind uses to help us make sense of past experiences within our lives and create a scaffolding for the symbolism and meaning we project onto those past experiences.
+If a memory is a house, our conscious mind decorates it with the aesthetic elements and symbolism from the both the conscious and subconscious.
 These may be and often are biased and purely subjective to an individual’s life experiences.
+The smells or sights within a memory create the emotional connection to that event and thus influence the interpretation of that memory when consciously revisited.
+These interpretations can change depending on an individual’s identity at a given time, which means fond memories can metamorphosize and illicit negative feelings, or shift meaning and emotion entirely should an individual experience an identity shift in between the memory creation and its recollection.

 Continuism identifies narrative coherence as the scaffolding of identity: